siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into AggregateStockStream;
 ```

 ## Partitions

-Partitions allow events and queries to be divided in order to process them in parallel and in isolation.
-Each partition is tagged with a partition key.
-Only events corresponding to this key are processed for each partition.
-A partition can contain one or more Siddhi queries.
+Partitions divides streams and queries into isolated groups to process them in parallel and in isolation.
-Siddhi supports both variable partitions and well as range partitions.
+A partition can contain one or more queries and there will be multiple instances of the same queries and streams replicated for each partition.
+Each partition is tagged with a partition key those partitions only process the events that matches the corresponding partition key.

+**Purpose**
+Partition let you process the events groups in isolation such that per group analytis can be performed using the same set of queries.

 ### Variable Partitions